Compress PDF using PHP

 Compress and reduce a PDF file size by up to 90%

-The Compress PDF PHP library by ConvertAPI is a tool that allows for the compression and reduction of PDF file sizes by up to 90%.
-This PHP library optimizes PDF quality by compressing text, graphics, images, subsetting fonts, and optimizing document structure.
+The Compress PDF PHP SDK by ConvertAPI is a tool that allows for the compression and reduction of PDF file sizes by up to 90%.
+This PHP SDK optimizes PDF quality by compressing text, graphics, images, subsetting fonts, and optimizing document structure.
 It offers various parameters for customization, including compression presets, color and grayscale image compression, and options to remove elements like bookmarks, annotations, forms, and embedded files from the PDF.
-The PHP library also provides options for optimizing the PDF for web viewing and preserving the PDF/A standard.
+The PHP SDK also provides options for optimizing the PDF for web viewing and preserving the PDF/A standard.

 File conversion library for PHP